ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 The final thing that is collected from the Binance API is the total buy quantity.
 The data shows the total number of bought coins and buy orders on the marketplace.
 This is another great indicator of liquidity.
 It shows if a coin is active or not.
 Collecting this data is important because later on it can be used in the machine learning algorithm to learn the market.

+Table: Data is listed in tables as described above.

 | **** | **OpenTime**        | **ETH-USD_Open** | **ETH-USD_High** | **ETH-USD_Low** | **ETH-USD_Close** | **ETH-USD_volume** | **CloseTime**           | **ETH-QuoteAssetVolume** | **ETH-NumberOfTrades** | **ETH-TBBAV** | **ETH-TBQAV** | **ETH-ignore** |
 |------|---------------------|------------------|------------------|-----------------|-------------------|--------------------|-------------------------|--------------------------|------------------------|---------------|---------------|----------------|
 | 0    | 2019-09-23 04:00:00 | 209.55           | 209.55           | 209.55          | 209.55            | 0.01               | 2019-09-23 04:57:17.144 | 2.0955                   | 1.0                    | 0.0           | 0.0           | 0.0            |